Skip to main content

 Rob Frank, Director, Electric Transmission Engineering

-We'll need 150-foot-wide easements to safely construct, operate, and maintain the proposed transmission line.
-Additional temporary workspaces may also be necessary for construction and land agents will work closely with individual landowners to identify construction needs.
+We're looking to work with landowners to secure a 150-foot-wide easement to safely construct, operate, and maintain the proposed transmission line for an easement payment.
+Additional temporary workspaces may also be necessary for construction and right-of-way agents will work closely with individual landowners to identify construction needs.

 What is an easement?